 Eclipse Che telemetry API allows tracking:

-User-driven actions like file editing, committing, and pushing to remote repositories
+User-driven actions such as file editing, committing, and pushing to remote repositories.

 The list of plug-ins enabled in a workspace